Find a Church | Vacancies | Documents | Directory | Safeguarding | Contact

 We use our words and create space to listen, but also perhaps incorporate other creative means to help us all think differently.

 We, the Supervisors are all fellow clergy from here in Manchester, who have been trained in this form of supervision and still engage with our own supervision on a group and 1:1 basis.
-We are not here to act as experts with answers, but as facilitators of the group who can help guide you to determine those next steps, when the way ahead seems uncertain.
+We are not here to act as experts with answers, but as facilitators who can help guide you to determine those next steps, when the way ahead seems uncertain.

 Manchester Diocese is taking steps to establish a culture where a pattern of pastoral supervision becomes accepted practice for our clergy.
 The programme of work has been developed in line with the Covenant for Clergy Care and Wellbeing which was agreed by General Synod in 2019 and follows a debate at Diocesan Synod in June 2021.